bymatej/windows-server-vagrant/README.md

 Then, reboot your VM.
 That's it.

+You don't need this in most cases.
+I needed it at firs on my headless server with no audio configured.

 ## Install your software
+Before installing anything, install Team Viewer.
+Connect via RDP, open Internet Explorer (yes, that old thing), and download team viewer.
+Acually, any VNC tool will suffice.
+I prefer Team Viewer.

+This is needed because if you want to run a dedicated game server on this machine, you cannot do this via RDP.
+RDP cannot run directx.
+There are some limitations due to bandwith, or something like that.
+I don't know exactly, all I know it is not possible.

+So, you either need to have a GUI for your VM (which I don't), or you need a VNC (like Team Viewer).

 Now you can install your software, games, etc.

 I tipically install an Edge browser, and download my games from my private repo.

 If needed (for older games/software), install Direct Play by going into Control Panel -> Install Windows Features On or Off (the server manager) -> Add roles and features -> Click Next until you get to the Features tab -> tick Direct Play and then Next and Finish.
+Same goes if you need .NET 3.5 or older.

+# CHEERS!